Alex Rodriguez: Philanthropy

 In 2003, Rodriguez gave $3.9 million to the University of Miami to renovate its baseball stadium.
 The new facility was renamed "Alex Rodriguez Park at Mark Light Field".
-He is an ardent University of Miami fan.
-Despite not having attended the school, he received the University of Miami's Edward T. Foote II Alumnus of Distinction Award in 2007 as an honorary alumnus.
+He is an ardent Miami Hurricanes fan.
+Despite not having attended the school, he received the university's Edward T. Foote II Alumnus of Distinction Award in 2007 as an honorary alumnus.
 Rodriguez was named an "honorary alumnus" of the university in 2004.
-He is a member of the University of Miami's board of trustees.
+He is a member of the university's board of trustees.
+In 2017, Rodriguez and A-Rod Corp donated $500,000 to the university's School of Business Administration.

 Rodriguez is a Miami-Dade Boys & Girls Clubs Board Member.
 Rodriguez and A-Rod Corp donated $1 million to Boy & Girls Clubs of Miami-Dade in 2010, building a state-of-the-art educational center for students.
 He donated an additional $1 million to Boys & Girls Club in conjunction with MLB.
 In addition, Rodriguez created a scholarship program for Boys and Girls Club alumni to attend the University of Miami, sponsoring more than 25 students since inception of the program.
-In 2017, Rodriguez and A-Rod Corp donated $500,000 to the University of Miami School of Business Administration.

-In October 2019, Rodriguez, along with Jennifer Lopez, donated a year of meals from Tiller & Hatch to Tennessee elementary students.
-In April 2020, Rodriguez and Lopez donated 20,000 prepared Tiller & Hatch meals to help hospitality workers in the Miami area who had lost their jobs during the COVID-19 pandemic.
+In October 2019, Rodriguez, along with Jennifer Lopez, donated a year of prepared meals to Tennessee elementary students.
+In April 2020, Rodriguez and Lopez donated 20,000 prepared meals to help hospitality workers in the Miami area who had lost their jobs during the COVID-19 pandemic.
 He is also a member of the Paley Center for Media's board of trustees.